GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 Clearly, only the central one is real.
 In interactive mode, just delete the extra apertures.
 You can leave them there too, they will not hurt anything.

-At the ``traceApertures`` step, the fit one gets is perfectly reasonable, well within the envelope of the source aperture.
+At the ``traceApertures`` step, the fit one gets automatically for this source is perfectly reasonable, well within the envelope of the source aperture.
 To improve the fit, one could activate sigma clipping and increase to number of iteration to 3 to get a straighter fit that ignores the deviant points at the edges of the spectrum.